Gluten-Free Baking Powder is a must-have ingredient in the most awesome Paleo cranberry scones !

 - 1/4 cup tapioca starch/flour

-Pour the ingredients in a bowl and stir to combine.
+Pour the ingredients into a bowl and stir to combine.

 Pour into a jar with a lid.
 Store in a dry place, like a cupboard.

 Store in a cool, dry place for several months.
-I put a note on the jar with the recipe and current date.
+I put a note on the outside of the jar with the recipe and current date.
 I also put a date in the future when I should replace, usually about 4-5 months.